rajnish6191/CS454_Search-Engines/README.md

 * We performed search recommendation also

 ------------------------------------------------------------------------------------
-Project: <A Complete Search Engine>
+Project: <A Complete Search Engine>:
 * Crawling
 * Extraction
 * Indexing